The Clinical Case Program is now open. Visit the Call for Abstracts website for instructions. Deadline for submissions is Friday, April 13, 2018.

 The AAP Section on Pediatric Trainees (SOPT) has held an annual "Clinical Case Competition" since 2003.
 Fellowship Trainees, residents, and medical students can submit abstracts of interesting cases they have come across in their training through the Academy's online abstract submission process.
 The abstracts are judged by a committee of pediatric trainee leaders, and the top twenty authors are invited to present their case in poster format at the SOPT Reception and Poster Display at the National Conference and Exhibition.
-The first place winner is determined by the Editor-in-Chief of Pediatrics in Review (PIR) before the conference based on the abstract alone.
-The Editor-in-Chief will announce the winner at the poster reception and will publish the case in PIR as an Index of Suspicion article the following September.
+The first-place medical student, resident, and Fellowship Trainee winners are determined by the Editor-in-Chief of Pediatrics in Review (PIR) before the conference based on the abstracts alone.
+The Editor-in-Chief will announce the winners at the poster reception and will publish the cases in PIR as an Index of Suspicion article the following September.

 For additional Case Report Guidelines for residents please click here.